-The enrollment fee is \$26 per unit for Fall 2006 and \$20 per unit for Spring 2007 (subject to change) and is payable when the student registers.
+The enrollment fee for the 2007-2008 academic year is \$20 per unit (subject to change) and is payable when the student registers.
 When requested by a student on the appropriate form, a full refund shall be made for the class(es) he or she drops during the first ten (10) days of classes of each semester.
 No refunds shall be made after the first ten (10) days of classes of each semester, unless the program change is a result of action by the district to cancel or reschedule a class(es).
 One-day courses and short courses are fully refundable if the student withdraws before the course begins.